 The Global Health unit gives grants to assist local churches, districts and annual conferences to develop and sustain ministries of health, healing and wholeness to children around the world.
 Gifts support Abundant Health projects in six countries.

-- To donate to support children health needs globally see the gift catalogue.
+Support children's health needs see the gift catalogue.

 Use available Resources